Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/FileSystem/Class File.rst

     File::File(void);
     File::File(const char* filename);
+    File::File(const char *filename, int fileType);

 **Parameters**
 ~~~~~~~~~~~~~~

 filename: pointer to a char array containing the path of the file to open.
+fileType: The macro of the file type defined in AmebaFatFSFile.h to support different opening steps for different types of file.

 **Returns**
 ~~~~~~~~~~~